pthan1/readme-api/README.md

 # API for readMe project

-### Starting the server
+### Setup

-Use the command node server.js to begin the API server.
+- Clone down this repo
+- CD into the root folder, run `node server.js` from your command line.

 ### Endpoints